faticamer/playlist-converter/README.md

-App is currently in Development mode and will not work unless you request an access!!
+App is currently in Development mode and will not work unless you request an access for .env variables!!